S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 1. Alignment, spelling etc.
 2. print menu in the securityaccess has a different design
 3. When you ask user input tell them what to input.
 "Are you a member" to "Are you a member?
 Enter 'true' if yes and 'false' is no". remember this comes under the design user friendliness (20marks if I am remember correctly)
+4. the Alignment is really off... so idk if that comes under the userfriendliness.
+5. There is an additional marks for Code  correctness,   readability,   Java   naming   convention, exception handling, completeness of Java Doc and overall quality.
+We clearly aint following naming convention 100% + exception handling not done completely.
+6. Overall 40 marks.

 **Exception Handling for mainapp:**